Julian Ursyn Niemcewicz

 Julian Ursyn Niemcewicz (/njɛmtˈseɪvɪtʃ/ nyemt-SAY-vitch, /pl/; 6 February 1758 – 21 May 1841) was a Polish poet, playwright and statesman.
 He was a leading advocate for the Polish–Lithuanian Commonwealth's Constitution of 3 May 1791.

 Early life and education

-Julian Ursyn Niemcewicz was born 6 February 1758 in Skoki, near Brest, Belarus in what was then the Polish–Lithuanian Commonwealth.
+Julian Ursyn Niemcewicz was born 6 February 1758 in Skoki, near Brest in the Polish–Lithuanian Commonwealth (present-day Belarus).
 The son of a moderately well-to-do Polish noble family, Niemcewicz graduated from the Warsaw Corps of Cadets.